Jemzxz23/midi-to-lute-keys/README.md

+## Disclaimer / Warning

+This project is provided for **educational purposes only**.

+It sends automated keyboard inputs to another application.
+Do not use it to break any game/app rules, violate Terms of Service, bypass anti-cheat, or gain unfair advantage.
+Use only in environments where automation is permitted, and the author(s) assume no responsibility for misuse.

 # MIDI → Lute Keys Player (GUI)

 A Python GUI that plays `.mid/.midi` files by converting MIDI notes into QWERTY keypresses for a 7-note solfege “lute/lyre” layout.